YunchaoYang/LCsolutions_Cpp_Python/DICOM_RT.md

 ####dcmtk-dcmrt, dcmrt - a radiation therapy library and utility apps
 This DICOM ToolKit (DCMTK) package consists of source code, documentation and installation instructions for a set of software libraries and applications implementing part of the DICOM/MEDICOM Standard.

+### Example of using DCMTK-RT
+This example shows how to call C/C++ Library for reading and writing DICOM RT Files. https://github.com/jpneylon/RTClasses